 Does the repair require a permit?

-Repairs that need permits are more challenging, and may require special knowledge and/or equipment.
+Plumbing repairs that need permits are more challenging, and may require special knowledge and/or equipment.
 If not done correctly, these repairs could jeopardize your personal safety or the sanitary operation of equipment in your home.
 If you have to pull a permit, you’re also going to need to have your work inspected.
-If your work doesn’t pass muster, you’ll need to fix the problems, redo the repair altogether or call in a professional.
+If your work doesn’t pass muster, you’ll need to fix the problems, redo the repair altogether or call in a professional plumber.

 Needing a permit isn’t an absolute red flag, but it’s a very good indication that you should think carefully about how to get the work done safely and completely before you start on the project.